 The Athletic Training Education Program at the University of Delaware is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
-An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
+An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide graduates to enter a variety of employment settings and to render to a write spectrum of individuals engaged in physical activity.
 The technical standards set forth by the Athletic Training Education Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (Commission on Accreditation of Athletic Training Education Programs - "CAATE").
 The following abilities and expectations must be met by all students admitted to the Athletic Training Education Program.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.